These Days (Brian Kennedy song)

 "These Days" is a song recorded by Irish singer-songwriter Brian Kennedy, featuring Ronan Keating.
 It was released in September 1999 as the lead single from Kennedy's third studio album, Now That I Know What I Want.
-"These Days" peaked at number 4 on the Irish charts.
+"These Days" peaked at number 4 on the Irish singles chart.

 In Irish magazine VIP, in November 1999, Keating said, "Brian and myself are old friends and we go back a long way now.
 It was nothing but a pleasure to work with someone as talented as Brian."